 Some examples of MVNOs include StraightTalk, Consumer Cellular, Project Fi and FreedomPop.
 None of these companies are owned by the carriers themselves and are operated completely independently.

 These are companies that have acquired lines of service from the major carriers and then are reselling services, typically as rental or leased options.
 Unlike MVNOs who tend to have a specific agreement with the carriers to resell services, resellers don't always have explicit arrangements.

 These may be legit, or could be operating in legal grey areas.
-They could be reselling lines specifically against a carrier's terms of service (such as providing a tablet unlimited SIM card for use in a data hotspot device), or going through master agents who do have legit business agreements with the carriers.
+They could be reselling lines specifically against a carrier's terms of service, or going through master agents who do have legit business agreements with the carriers.